david-chen0/OptionsTracker/README.md

 TODOs:
 Make website pretty and not an eyesore

+Make different fields per table, for example inactive contracts should have profit and close price while active table shouldn't

+Add a profit section for both active and inactive positions.
+Inactive positions profit will be set using the premium, strike, and close price while active positions profit will require adding a query for the option's current price and then subtracting from the initial premium.

 Add a "newly expired" section for contracts that expired since last time you opened app and also signs for "about to expire", etc